Interstellar Object Accessibility and Mission Design: Testing Neural-Rendezvous in the JPL SmallSat Dynamics Testbed

 \begin{itemize} \item Relative position knowledge uncertainty \item Thruster uncertainty \item Thruster resolution \item True delivery error \item Trajectory \end{itemize}

-The relative position uncertainty simulates the optical navigation sensor by overlaying time-varying zero-mean gaussian noise dictated by the covariance evolution model generated from MONTE onto the true state as propagated by the simulation.
-The thruster uncertainty was also a zero-mean gaussian distribution, but time-invariant.
+The relative position uncertainty feature simulates the optical navigation sensor by overlaying time-varying, zero-mean Gaussian noise dictated by the covariance evolution model generated from MONTE onto the true state as propagated by the simulation.
+The thruster uncertainty was also a zero-mean Gaussian distribution but time-invariant.
 The thruster resolution simulates a noncontinuous range of force values from the thruster.
-The delivery error refers to the position and velocity error from the ideal trajectory at the start of autonomous navigation, which would be caused by uncertainty when executing last GITL trajectory correction maneuver.
-This error was modeled off of the relative position covariance at the start of optical navigation.
-There is an option in the SSDT to remove randomness of this variable to concentrate miss-distance randomness analysis on the effects of relative position sensor uncertainty throughout the terminal phase.
-There were 207 different ISO trajectories that were tested.
-This provides insight on algorithm performance against varying spacecraft-ISO relative velocities and inclinations.
+The delivery error refers to the position and velocity error from the ideal trajectory at the start of autonomous navigation, which would be caused by uncertainty when executing the last GITL trajectory correction maneuver.
+This error was set as the one-sigma uncertainty value of the uncertainty model at the start of optical navigation.
+For a small number of runs, a delivery error was randomized to observe its distribution's effect on the distribution of the performance, especially for miss distance.
+Lastly, these variables were tested across different trajectories.
+There were 207 model trajectories run in the SSDT that have varying spacecraft-ISO relative velocities and inclinations.
+Only a subset of these were run across variations in the other parameters in the interest of time.